CreatorOS/Building-an-Auction-contract-on-NEAR-assemblyscript/LEARN.md

 Cool!
 SimpleAuction is ready now, let's continue on.

 ## Starting with functionality - creating an auction
-In this subquest, we will write a function that creates an auction. but before this, let's create some helpful data structures:
+In this subquest, we will write a function that creates an auction.
+But before this, let's create some helpful data structures:
 ```ts
 //Create a persistentMap to store auctions and auctionIDs
 export const auctions = new PersistentMap<u32, SimpleAuction>("a");